helenb/slides/slides.md

 <!--

 Here's a sample of some CSS from Upshot in 2014.
 We are now using media queries to support different screen sizes.
 But it's a complex app and there are lots of nested CSS rules.
 The code quickly becomes much harder to edit without overriding lots of other rules and using the !important modifier.

+Bear in mind that the same elements might end up being redefined in different CSS files, just to add to the complexity.

 Notice how we used the convention of indenting code to show how rules become more specific.

 -->